 Stick to your guns and do not fall for the lure of the salesman – who is just trying to make you spend more so he can make a larger commission.

 In 2016, banks made $11 billion in overdraft fees.
-That is a serious waste of money for the American consumer!
+That is a severe waste of money for the American consumer!

 If you find yourself living paycheck to paycheck or even robbing Peter to pay Paul, overdrafts often occur.
-However, if you do not follow a budget you can actually force yourself into spending more money than you have available, which in turn can generate overdraft fees.
+However, if you do not follow a budget, you can force yourself into spending more money than you have available, which in turn can generate overdraft fees.

 Make sure you account for every dollar coming into your home and do not spend it unless you have it.
 This is where you MUST have a well-written budget.
 Make sure you never write checks before the money is in your account.